andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-2.md

 can think of the `Pre r` as adding an "tunnel" to guide the `r` to each `Field` in the `Ap`.

-This means we can now use normal Applicative combinators to combine our fake invariant type:
+Because `Ap` is `Ap` (famous for its `Applicative` instance), we can use normal Applicative combinators to combine our fake invariant type:

 ``` {.haskell}
 pure :: a -> Ap (Pre r Field) a